erniemakesstuff/bezalel-media-pollers/README.md

 Media pollers will read from their respective SQS.
 Events trigger requests to downstream LLMs, and results are uploaded to S3.

+Should be hosted as a sidecare to containerized diffusion models.

 # Usage
 Start shell environment
 `pipenv shell`